with Marissa Secades and Christopher Cheng

 Marco Island, FL 34146

 The Island Theater Company (ITC) Summer Camp is set to run July 10 to July 28.
-Following the camp will be tech week and show dates are August 4 to 6.
+Show dates are October 13-15.
 The camp is held Monday through Friday, 9:00 a.m. to 5:00 p.m.
-Auditions for the camp/show will take place prior to the camp.
-Audition dates to be announced.
+Audition dates are Saturday, June 17 from 10am to 12pm and Monday, June 19 from 6-8pm in the Marco Lutheran Church choir room.

 The ITC Summer Camp activities will teach theater basics including: stage direction, terminology, auditioning, the production process, lighting and sound, and much more.
 Programming is designed for both the beginner and experienced student actors.
 All activities are designed to develop imagination, concentration, character, professionalism, and technique to strengthen the student’s command of his/her body and voice.
 All participants will be given a part in the ITC production of Annie, Jr.